cirocosta/asciinema-edit/README.md

 - [`cut`](#cut): Removes a certain range of time frames;
 - [`speed`](#speed): Updates the cast speed by a certain factor.

+Having those, you can improve your cast by:

+- speeding up parts that are not very important;
+- reducing delays between commands; and
+- completely removing parts that don't add value to the cast.

 ### Quantize

 ```sh